Russia's war on Ukraine latest news: Moscow launches one of its largest attacks yet | Headlines

 Russia fired more than 70 missiles during the morning rush hour on Friday in one of its biggest attacks on Ukraine since the start of the war, forcing emergency power cuts nationwide and killing several people in their homes, Ukrainian officials said.
 CONFLICT

-* Russia pounded energy facilities across Ukraine with dozens of missiles on Friday, killing at least two people, knocking out electricity in some areas and forcing Kyiv to introduce emergency power cuts across the whole country. * Russian missile strikes caused "colossal" damage to infrastructure in the Ukrainian city of Kharkiv on Friday and mainly affected the energy system, Mayor Ihor Terekhov said.
+* Russia rained down scores of missiles on Ukraine's power grid on Friday, killing at least two people, damaging nine energy facilities and forcing Kyiv to introduce emergency blackouts across the country as winter bites. * Russian missile strikes caused "colossal" damage to infrastructure in the Ukrainian city of Kharkiv on Friday and mainly affected the energy system, Mayor Ihor Terekhov said.

 * Ukraine shot down 60 out of the 76 missiles fired at it by Russia on Friday, the commander in chief of the Ukrainian armed forces said. * Ukrainian energy consumption dropped more than 50% on Friday after Russian missile strikes, the Ukrenergo power grid operator said in a statement.